eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

     ---
     ```

+    Take care to respect the identation and that each parameter is in its own line.
     This new line will tell to knit to use the `agujournaltemplate.tex` file as template.
     The template needs some tweaking, though.
-    Take care to repsect the identation and that each parameter is in its own line.

 4. Set the global option `echo = FALSE`